c73lam8797/Personal_Website/README.md

 * React-Bootstrap (https://react-bootstrap.github.io/)
 * HTML
 * CSS

-## What is this?
-* A website showcasing a little bit of my story
-* Features/sections:
-  * Video/photo background
-  * About me
-  * What I do
-  * Photo gallery
-  * Contact

 ## Future Implementations
 * Smooth out loading by lazy loading code and images